Toward a new theory of the fractional quantum Hall effect: Laughlin state at

 Figure \ref{fig:MDDtypeStatesDensity} shows the electron density in the MDD, MDD-plus, and MDD-shift states.
 The densities of the first two states are very close to each other.
 But the density of the MDD-shift state has a deep hole in the disk center and differs significantly from both the MDD and MDD-plus states.
-If we knew nothing about the ground state of the system, we would definitely exclude the MDD-shift state from the list of potential candidates for the ground state wave function, because it does not give a physically reasonable coordinate dependence of the electron density.
+If nothing was known about the ground state of the system, then the MDD-shift state would definitely be excluded from the list of potential candidates for the role of the ground state wave function, since it does not give a physically reasonable coordinate dependence of the electron density.

 What about the energy of these three states?
 Figure \ref{fig:MDDtypeStates}(a) shows the energy per particle of the MDD, MDD-plus, and MDD-shift configurations, as a function of $1/\sqrt{N}$, for $N$ varying from 1 to 100.
-One sees that at small $N$ the energy difference between the both excited and the ground (MDD) states is very large, but when $N$ grows, this difference quickly tends to zero.
+One sees that at small $N$ the energy difference between the both excited and the ground (MDD) states is very large.
+But when $N$ grows, this difference quickly tends to zero.
 Figure \ref{fig:MDDtypeStates}(b) shows the energy differences $\delta E_{\rm mdd}^+/N$ and $\delta E_{\rm mdd}^\Rightarrow/N$ in dependence of $1/N$.
-In spite of the MDD-shift state has an evidently incorrect coordinate dependence of the electron density, both differences tend to zero linearly with $1/N$, which implies that $\delta E_{\rm mdd}^+$ and $\delta E_{\rm mdd}^\Rightarrow$ are constants at $N\to\infty$: $\delta E_{\rm mdd}^+\approx 0.118050e^2/a_0$ and $\delta E_{\rm mdd}^\Rightarrow\approx 0.8973e^2/a_0$.
-Obviously, there exist an infinite number of different wave functions whose energy per particle will tend to the same limit at $N\to\infty$.
-For example, the state $|0,1,2,\dots,N-2,5N\rangle$, in which one electron is located far beyond the disk boundary, would also have the same energy per particle in the thermodynamic limit.
+In spite of the MDD-shift state has an evidently incorrect coordinate dependence of the electron density, both energy differences tend to zero linearly with $1/N$.
+This implies that $\delta E_{\rm mdd}^+$ and $\delta E_{\rm mdd}^\Rightarrow$ are constants at $N\to\infty$: $\delta E_{\rm mdd}^+\approx 0.118050e^2/a_0$ and $\delta E_{\rm mdd}^\Rightarrow\approx 0.8973e^2/a_0$.
+Obviously, there exist an infinite number of different wave functions whose energy per particle will tend to the same limit as $N\to\infty$.